Willingdon Heights: Community

 Willingdon Heights Park, at 5.67 hectares, is the largest park in the area.
 It opened in 1949.
 It has a sports field and a community centre.
 In May 1952, the Willingdon Heights Community Church officially opened, after a concerted effort for over two years to establish a meeting place for the congregation.
-The effort was supported by Canadian Memorial, as at the time, 90% of Willingdon Heights was war veterans and their families.
+The effort was supported by Canadian Memorial, as at the time, 90% of Willingdon Heights' population was war veterans and their families.